NeilKhera/NeilKhera/README.md

 ### Hi there 👋 I'm Neil!

 <!-- **Nekhera/Nekhera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 Welcome to my Github!
-All repos are research code (a.k.a probably don't work)!
+All repos are fun research-y code (translation: probably don't work)!

 #### About me
 - 🔭 I build Robots!